Episode 5, Season 3

 Understanding and Teaching the Civil Rights MovementEdited by Hasan Kwame Jeffries

-- Teaching Tolerance, Walking With the Wind (John Lewis)
+- Learning for Justice, Walking With the Wind (John Lewis)

 - Who Said it?
 MLK or Malcolm X (PDF by Adam Sanchez, answer key)